tiyashapal22/test/project/report.md

 	- The remaining pre-compression (pre-comp) value, relevant for directory replication only, represents the sum of the sizes of the files yet to be replicated.
 	- Note that this value includes the entire logical size of the current file that is being replicated.
 	- For very large files, this may take some time and the remaining pre-comp value will only update once the current file replication completes.
-	- For very large files, this may take some time and the remaining pre-comp value will only update once the current file replication completes## Data Domain Snapshot History
+	- The compression factor is derived from replicated pre-comp divided by replicated post-comp.## Data Domain Snapshot History(1630)
 ### Report Short Description
 `Lists Data Domain Snapshots with relevant retention details.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 09 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 09 Seconds
 ### Report Long Description
 	- Snapshots listed for each Data Domain system provide insight into retention policies.
-	- Snapshots listed for each Data Domain system provide insight into retention policies
+	- Note that expired snapshots remain available until the next file system clean operation.